louaybassbouss/w3c-thing-api/README.md

 # W3C Thing API

 The Thing API is an experimental API for Discovery, Provisioning and Control of Things in a [Web of Things](http://www.w3.org/WoT/).
-A thing may compromise of multiple sensors and/or actuators and a corresponding [Thing Description](http://www.w3.org/WoT/) that describes the properties, actions, events and metadata of the corresponding thing.
+A thing may compromise of multiple sensors, actuators and a corresponding [Thing Description](http://www.w3.org/WoT/) that describes the properties, actions, events and metadata of the corresponding thing.
 The metadata includes also a set of protocol bindings.

 # Interfaces